skip to main content

 Please see the Helpful Resources section for more information

-How can a student or parent reschedule a counseling appointment?
+How can a student reschedule a counseling appointment?

-Students and parents can reschedule counseling appointments by contacting the Counseling Secretary, Mayté Vallado by email or by phone (650-960-8811 x2034).
+Students can reschedule counseling appointments by contacting the Counseling Secretary, Mayté Vallado by email or by phone (650-960-8811 x2034).

 My student is struggling in one or more courses.
 What can I do to help?